jeef3/dropdown-button/README.md

     $("#my-button").combobutton();

-Click events are triggered on the button element in the form of button:action.
-The action is taken from either:
+Click events are triggered on the button element and are namespacned to "combo", e.g.: button.combo.
+The action is passed as a parameter to the event handler.

   - The data-combo-button-action attribute,
   - The item id, or,